 The counters in our California kitchen are a less typical white marble called Statuary Classico, which is a sister stone to Carrera marble.
 It generally has more pronounced gray veins and larger white areas.
 The backsplash is a Carrera marble in a herringbone pattern.

 2. Do your countertops stain or etch?

-I have had marble countertops in my kitchens for the past fifteen years and I have never had an issue with staining of any kind, including from red wine.
+I have had marble countertops in my kitchens for the past twenty years and I have never had an issue with staining of any kind, including from red wine.
 What I have had occur on all of my counters is etching from anything acidic, including citrus juice, tomatoes and even milk.
-I have always had honed marble, so the etching is less of an issue than with polished stone, but nevertheless, I don't think there is any way to avoid that type of marring.
+I have always had honed marble, so the etching is less of an issue than with polished stone, but nevertheless, I don’t think there is any way to avoid that type of marring.
 What I can tell you, is after I recovered from the first few marks, it became part of the patina of the stone and for me was no longer a big deal.